cvfile.org

 One file.
 Three audiences.
 Real semantic search.

-.cv bundles a designed PDF, a clean Markdown copy, a self-contained HTML rendering, and pre-computed BGE-M3 embeddings into a single PDF/A-3u file that opens everywhere on day one.
+.cv is the open file format for resumes.
+One file packs a designed PDF, a clean Markdown copy, a self-contained HTML rendering, and pre-computed BGE-M3 vectors inside a single PDF/A-3u that opens everywhere on day one.

-Install the CLI Read the spec Try the viewer
+Create your .cv in the browser Install the CLI Read the spec

 Why .cv exists